 Social Work, Gerontology, Certificate

 A certificate in gerontology is a great addition to a major.
 In an aging society, social workers with a focus in gerontology are highly desirable within the industry.
 If students are interested in the improved care and quality of life for older adults, this is an excellent choice.
 Students will examine the psychological, social, and health aspects associated with aging.
 Students will also enhance their understanding of how to effectively work with older adults in various settings such as hospitals, senior centers, or long-term care facilities.

 This certificate requires 12 credits of course work.
 This certificate is open only to majors within the College of Education and Human Sciences.
-The student must complete, at a grade level of C or above, the required Social Work course within the selected certificate program and nine additional credits from the list of electives for the certificate program (see the following).
+The student must complete, at a grade level of C or above, the required Social Work course within the certificate program and nine additional credits from the list of electives for the certificate program (see the following).

 |SW 315||Aging and the Aged||3|

 |Electives (Choose nine credits)||9|

 |Communication Changes and Disorders of the Older Adult|